adamjaffeback/Campsite-Checker/README.md

 3. Download latest Selenium server from http://selenium-release.storage.googleapis.com/index.html
   - Click on the latest version
   - Click on selenium-server-standalone-(version number).jar
-  - You can leave it in the Downloads folder
+  - Move it to the repo.

 Run Checks
 -----